polarblau/capycorder/README.md

 ## The plan!

-* get basic functionality working using the current structure
+* -get basic functionality working using the current structure- ✔
+* add highlighting on hover
 * test in actual project to get the capybara syntax right
 * write "integration" tests
 * extract classes/singletons as described in TODOs and refactor